wouter-swierstra/logic-notes/notes/notes.md

-This equation enables us to distinguish between those strings of symbols that correspond to well-formed formulas, such as $p ∨ ¬q$, and those that do no, such as $¬∨∨p$.
+This equation enables us to distinguish between those strings of symbols that correspond to well-formed formulas, such as $p ∨ ¬q$, and those that do not, such as $¬∨∨p$.
 But this does not yet tell us why a formula such as $p ⇒ p$ is always true, but $p ∨ p$ is not.
 How can we distinguish the propositional logic formulas that are true from those that are false?
 Or put differently, given some formula $p$, *what is a proof of $p$*?
-If we define the *syntax* of propositional logic as an inductively defined set, why should be not be able to give an inductive definition of a formula's semantics?
+If we define the *syntax* of propositional logic as an inductively defined set, why should be not be able to give an inductive of a formula's semantics?

-So far, we have seen two different approaches to define a semantics for propositional logic: truth tables and proof strategies.
-Let's start to giving a formal account of proof strategies, before turning our attention to truth tables.
-Proof strategy are typically given by using the following notation:
+This chapter tries to answer this question in three parts by giving a formal account of proof strategies, a formal account of truth tables, a theorem relating the two.

+Proof strategies are typically given by using the following notation:

 \begin{center}
 \begin{tcolorbox}[width=6cm]